cnr-ibba/nf-resequencing-mem/README.md

 - **conda**: every pipeline step will manage its requirements using conda in a specific environment.
 Conda environments are created inside `work` directory (but you can change this behavior using `cacheDir` option within the conda scope).
+This in not the recommended profile in a HPC environment, should be used if you aren't able to use singularity or docker profiles.
 - **docker**: manage requirements using docker images.
-You will need to be part of the `docker` group in order to use this profile
+You will need to be part of the `docker` group in order to use this profile.
 - **singularity**: manage requirements using singularity images.
 You can execute this profile without any permissions. `singularity` software need to be installed and available in your `$PATH` bash environment variable